How to Structure Your Emails to Get Product Reviews

-Clear, personalized subject line
+1. Clear, personalized review email subject line

 Emails that perform the best open and click-through rates have clear and concise headers.
 It’s ineffective to entice a reader with a misleading but attention-grabbing subject line, which could result in better open rates but poor conversions (the ultimate goal).
 A successful subject line accurately describes what your email is about.